 - Select from and use a range of quantitative techniques appropriately to analyse, report and draw conclusions from quantitative data.
 This will focus on univariate and bivariate data analysis, including inferential tests of correlation and association.

-- Understand how to measure behaviour, how quantitative and qualitative data can be collected and analysed, and to appreciate the strengths and limitations of different research methodologies.
+- Understand how to measure behaviour, how quantitative data can be collected and analysed, and to appreciate the strengths and limitations of different research methodologies.

 - Write the Method and Results sections for a research study that examines correlations or associations.

 - Examination (70%)